-Lowering risk for OEMs in the Military and Aerospace industries is always a key objective.
+Lowering risk for original equipment manufacturers (OEMs) in the Military and Aerospace industries is always a key objective.
 Utilizing a vendor consolidation approach is a viable way to reduce risk within an organization.
 Increasing the amount of products sourced with one qualified supplier can drive down the overall risk by allowing components and subsystems to be tested together prior to being delivered into your supply chain.

-Having a tool like InstantPCBQuote that gives customers the capability of doing their own circuit board quotes and placing their own orders online has become quite common in the PCB industry today.
-This is especially true when it comes to lower technology parts where you don't need much more than the outside dimensions of the board to provide an accurate quote.
+Online quoting tools that offer customers the ability to create their own printed circuit board quotes and place orders online has become quite common in the PCB industry today.
+InstantPCBQuote from Epec aims to do more than the competitors.
+Most quoting tools are designed for lower technology parts which don't need much more than the outside dimensions of the board to provide a fast quote.

-U.S. Manufacturing is entering a new era driven by volatile economic conditions, 3D printing, robotics, mobile technology, the Internet of Things, embedded devices, and other emerging technologies.
+The future of manufacturing in the U.S. is set up to be driven by volatile economic conditions, 3D printing, robotics, mobile technology, the Internet of Things, embedded devices, and other emerging technologies.
 Forecasting the future is always risky, but there are several factors converging right now that bring more clarity as we begin our journey into the second decade of the 21st century.

 Engineering in most industries, still tends to be primarily dominated by males.
 When I first entered the field of Printed Circuit Board (PCB) engineering, it was a bit intimidating.
 This was because the men always outnumbered the women.
 I felt we were graded on separate standards "Men vs Women".